-Newsletter: Events at Clare Hall, Summer 2025
+Newsletter: Events at Clare Hall, Autumn 2025

 Dear Clare Hall members and friends,